jac307/MediaArtTutorials/MEDIAART2B06/Cameras.md

 <h1 style="color: darkred;">Available Lens</h1>

-**Note**: This page highlights the equipment we will use in **Week 2**; descriptions of other available equipment will be introduced later in the course.
+**Note**: This section highlights the equipment we will use in **Week 2**; descriptions of other available equipment will be introduced later in the course.

 ### Canon 50mm 1:1.4 USM